BrAmaral/Purple-Team-Resources/Guides/Malicious PDF Payload Creation And Forensics.md

 ## How to perform the analysis

-1. Locate the PDF file you want to analyse;
+1. Locate the PDF file you want to analyze
 2. Execute the command `pdfid <filename.pdf>`

    The output shoud be something like this: